MicrosoftDocs/dynamics365smb-docs/business-central/ui-personalization-user.md

 1. In the header of a list, select and drag the boundary between two columns.
 2. Alternatively, double-click the boundary between two columns to auto-fit the width of the column.
 This sets the width to the optimal size for readability.

-As for other personalization, the changes you make to column width are stored on your account and follows you no matter which device you sign into.
+As for other personalization, the changes you make to column width are stored on your account and follow you no matter which device you sign into.

 ## To personalize a page through the **Personalizing** banner